shady333/InstaActor/README.md

     'docker-compose up'
    ```
 6. Keep watching to the console output or use email service commands for interaction (if enabled and configured).
-5. To Stop execution - stop the process "Ctrl+C" and shut down containers:
+7. To Stop execution - stop the process "Ctrl+C" and shut down containers:
     ```
     'docker-compose down'
    ```

+## Run service as a java process

+1. Download git repo sources
+2. Open "data" folder and update(and/or add more) files:
+    1. Modify __*user.properties__ file (it should be like __myInsta_user.properties__) with your Instagram account info and actor parameters [details below](#InstaActor-configuration-parameters)
+    2. Modify __*tags.csv__ file (it should be like __myInsta_tags.properties__) with required tags to be used.
+    All tags should be comma separated without spaces.
+3. Modify access to other 3rd party services (optional):
+    1. IMAGGA service: __access.properties__, update file with your credentials for imagga service
+    2. [Gmail service](#Setup-and-configure-email-service): __email.properties__, update file with your credentials for gmail service
+4. Keep watching to the console output or use email service commands for interaction (if enabled and configured).
+5. To Stop execution - stop the process "Ctrl+C"

 # InstaActor configuration parameters
 __*user.properties__